dmikushin/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 - HCA local/compressed `dQ` splitting measured 327.8 ms complete versus 314.1-314.7 ms for the then-combined owner.
 It duplicated control work while compressed pairs represented only 5.7% of visible pairs, so the split was removed.
 - Static C128 HCA producer expansion was rejected because compile time and instruction size exceeded the bounded production contract.
 Dynamic producer loops remain retained.
 - Reopen an attention family only when a larger fusion beats its complete producer-plus-attention boundary and preserves its exact gradients, state ownership, and checkpoint replay.
+- A BSHD-layout retune of CSA/HCA is parked on the `csa-hca-bshd` branch.
+The accepted contract remains BHSD Q/KV with contiguous BSHD output.

 ### Routing